Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 4 - (Styling Fonts)/Types-Number_11/Types.md

 ![0_QBGG7EdJWTMq6goC](https://github.com/user-attachments/assets/0181afd3-a366-475e-8f60-40ad967cdfb3)

-**Aquelas que possuem pontas, serif e as que não possuem serif são san-serif, veja a diferença:**
+**Those that have ends, serif and those that do not have serif are san-serif, see the difference:**

 ![BP-Serif-SansSerif-Graphic1-862x518](https://github.com/user-attachments/assets/725a3018-c9e3-444c-82f9-079a9e05476c)